-Nashville is a highly populated city located in the state of Tennessee.
-The city has a population of 643,771 residents.
-The average American spends an average of about 26 minutes on their one way commute each day.
-Lower travel times to work can increase overall happiness and allow for more time to be spent with family.
-While living in Nashville, your commute times will be about average with a one way commute time of 24 minutes.
+Located in the state of Tennessee, Nashville is a big city with a population of 667,070 inhabitants.
+In Nashville, only 46% of people over the age of fifteen are married.
+This city could be a good option for singles ready to mingle.
+The average American spends about 26 minutes on their one way commute to work each day.
+Lower travel times can increase overall happiness and allow for more time to be spent with family and friends.
+While living in Nashville, your commute times will be about average, with a one way commute time of 25 minutes.

-Living in Nashville can be a positive experience for anyone moving to the area.
+Living in Nashville can be a fulfilling experience for anyone moving to the town.
 Having said that, in the state of Tennessee, there are many desirable places to live, so choose wisely!
 When searching for a new neighborhood, several factors play a vital role in determining its suitability.
 Safety should be a top priority, ensuring a secure environment with low crime rates.
 Proximity to your workplace or school helps minimize commuting time and allows for a better work-life balance.
 Availability of essential amenities such as parks, coffee shops, restaurants, grocery stores, and healthcare facilities contributes to convenience and well-being.
 Access to reliable public transportation options facilitates easy commuting and connectivity.
 Additionally, considering the sense of community and the overall atmosphere that resonates with your lifestyle and preferences fosters a harmonious living experience.
-Finding the best places to live in Nashville and nearby areas is a much easier task when you can rely on information and data from the livability score, which includes crime, cost of living, commute, housing and other important metrics.
+Finding the best places to live in Nashville and nearby areas is a much easier task when you can rely on information and data from the livability score, which includes cost of living, health & safety, education, employment and other important metrics.

-Using data and statistics Nashville has received a livability score of 77/100.
-This score is ranked in the 91st percentile when compared to all other cities.
+Using data and statistics Nashville has received a livability score of 78/100.
+This score is ranked in the 93rd percentile when compared to all other cities.
 Compared to the US average, Nashville ranks among some of the best places to live in the country!
-This city is also ranked in the top 10 percentile of all cities across the USA.
-For each of the livability categories, we can establish that Nashville ranks very well for cost of living (A+) and housing (A+).
-Nashville does not rank well for the following: crime (F) and education (F).
-It might be a good idea to take a closer look at each category to find out why.
+Nashville is also ranked in the top 10 percentile of all cities across the USA.
+If we check out each of the categories individually, we see that Nashville ranks well for cost of living (A+) and housing (A+).
+On a more negative note, Nashville does not have favorable ranks for the following: crime (F) and education (F).
+If we take a look at the data, we can find out why.